alxmcbride/CSULB-/README.md

 # CSULB-
-This is for coding assignment from CS classes.
+This is for coding assignments from CS classes.